arturschmal/winc-module_2-assignment-arguments/README.md

 # Arguments assignment

-### Assignment for the Back-end Development course at Winc Academy.
+### Assignment for the Back-end Development course at Winc Academy:

 **Part 1: Greet Template**